 WIDT concluded the recovery with a well-attended Celebration of Recovery held on April 16, 2012, exactly a year from the day the tornado struck.
 WIDT was the first county with major damage in North Carolina to complete the recovery.

-2013-Present Interim PeriodTraining and preparation continue in the fortunate absence of disaster.
+2013-2016Training and preparation continued in the fortunate absence of disaster.
 WIDT members have volunteered to assist in other communities.
 See Volunteer Opportunities.
 Classes have been offered in Psychological First Aid, Shelter Management, and Preparing a Quality Emergency Operations Plan for your House of Worship. (see Documents for Emergency Operations Planning materials.).

 |Documents||Disaster recovery plans||Links to other sites||Donations||Contact us|